 - Achieve a minimum grade of "> or =75%" in all Phlebotomy Technology program courses. - Meet the attendance requirements outlined in course syllabi. - Successfully pass venipuncture competency assessments, live stick assessment by faculty, and be deemed as competent in entry-level phlebotomy by all faculty in the PLAB 1323 course.
 If a student is unable to demonstrate competency as determined by Weatherford College Phlebotomy Faculty the student will be advised to withdraw from PLAB 1323.
-If the withdrawal date has passed the student will be awarded a grade of "F" in PLAB 1323 Phlebotomy and in PLAB 1460 Clinical regardless of the course average, as this is a phlebotomy program and patient safety is at stake.
+If the withdrawal date has passed the student will be awarded a grade of "F" in PLAB 1323 Phlebotomy or in PLAB 1460 Clinical regardless of the course average, as this is a phlebotomy program and patient safety is at stake.
 The student may repeat the course unless behavioral issues have been documented.
-The student still receives earned credit/grades for other courses in the program.
+Documented behavioral write- ups preclude repeat admission to the Phlebotomy Program.
+The student still receives earned credit/grades for other courses in the program that were completed successfully.